-Opportunity: This Am Law 100, West Coast firm has over 700 attorneys across 15 office locations.
-The firm had been in a lengthy relationship with its vendor for services provided for its back office, word processing and MFD equipment at its 7 domestic locations.
-Over the past year, the firm had negotiated directly with the vendor in an attempt to reduce costs, improve contractual terms and improve the current management team.
-Overall, the firm felt it had been overpaying for services received and that its contract was not up to market standards.
+This Am Law 100, West Coast firm has over 700 attorneys across 15 office locations.
+The firm had been in a lengthy relationship with its vendor for its MFDs, onsite back office services and outsourced document and word processing administrative services at its 7 domestic locations.

-As part of the solution, Mattern outlined the objectives; increase efficiencies, improve pricing and terms, negotiate a contract that was flexible and in-line with the firm’s future plans, as well as ensure that the service provider had a clearly stated management team in place to address firm needs.
+To that end, the firm desired to increase efficiencies, improve pricing and terms, negotiate a contract that was flexible and in-line with the firm’s future plans, as well as ensure that the service provider had a clearly stated management team in place to address firm needs.
 Additionally, the firm wanted to wrap in a review of the MFD equipment since certain equipment was tied into costly leases.
 Thus, the focus of the Request for Proposal (RFP) was on contract terms, management plans, and efficiencies, all provided at a competitive cost for both labor and equipment.

-Result: The RFP process yielded several viable providers all with competitive bid and after a careful review, the firm elected to retain its current provider.
-However, the firm decided against awarding the incumbent provider both labor and equipment.
+The RFP process yielded several viable providers all with competitive bid and after a careful review, the firm elected to retain its current provider.
+However, the firm decided against awarding the incumbent provider both the onsite outsourcing/document and word processing administrative services and equipment.
 This was done for several reasons, including the firm’s desire to maintain flexibility with its labor contract and to pursue a more comprehensive equipment approach separately from labor.
 Thus, the new agreement was a labor-only contract.
 With the new agreement, the firm gained substantial benefits, including:

 - Right-sized staffing configuration